 Re-operative cardiothoracic surgery

-- relationship of coronary bypass grafts to sternum
+- relationship of coronary bypass grafts to the sternum

 - atherosclerotic calcification in the ascending aorta

-- anatomy of subclavian and axillary arteries and the arch
+- anatomy of subclavian and axillary arteries and the aortic arch

-- thrombosis: most common in early post-operative period, due to improper anti-coagulation or endothelial damage during surgery
+- thrombosis: most common in the early postoperative period, due to improper anti-coagulation or endothelial damage during surgery

 - graft malposition or kinking